How Sentara is using eight principles to deploy artificial intelligence safely

 Since the public rollout of ChatGPT in 2022, artificial intelligence has played an increasingly important role in our daily lives and in our society.
 It has answered our online shopping questions, fueled facial recognition technology, automated investments, and more.

-As AI has grown more powerful, it has become a foundation of many healthcare applications.
+As AI has grown more powerful, it has become a foundation of numerous healthcare applications.
 Many expect this trend to accelerate.
 According to a recent survey, three-quarters of providers and pharmaceutical professionals think AI-related technologies will be widespread in the industry in the next three years.

 That could be good for the sector.
 AI has the potential to positively impact healthcare delivery and patient care.
 According to one study, AI tools could lead to better healthcare quality, safety, and access while cutting costs by hundreds of billions of dollars annually.